 Web access and collection of information online

 When you contact me to request any services, I collect information about you.
-I also collect information about you when you voluntarily complete contact forms and/or subscribe to my mailing list or free online resources.
-Information is also collected about your when you visit my website www.drmarikovanen.co.uk by using Google Analytics and cookies.
+I also collect information about you when you voluntarily book for a free 15min consultation, complete contact forms and/or subscribe to my mailing list or free online resources.
+Information is also collected about you when you visit my website www.drmarikovanen.co.uk by using Google Analytics and cookies.
 When you enter my website, you are required to confirm whether you allow information to be submitted to Dr Mari Kovanen, CPsychol, before entering the site.
 If you do not allow personal information collected on the website to be sent to me (do not accept the link emailed to you after the initial sign up), you may be unable to engage in the website activity that requires having your contact details to send you the requested information.
 I aim to minimise personal information collected when providing a specific service or accessing a specific feature of the website.

 - Storing information when accessing free resources: When you sign up for free resources and updates, MailChimp is used for delivering the materials and storing your information.
 Only your first name and email address are collected.
 You can update your email preferences at all times by following the link at the end of every email.

 Cookies and marketing

 Health record collection and confidentiality (for the use of therapeutic work only)